 What is a technical job interview?
 What sort of questions are you likely to get asked by hiring managers when you’re applying for web developer or software engineering roles after coding bootcamp?
-Dev Bootcamp instructors, Mark Siemers and Anil Kulkarni, join our panel to discuss what to expect in a technical job interview, examples of common technical interview questions, and how students can thoroughly prepare to succeed in a coding interview and get the job.
+Although Dev Bootcamp is no longer open, this is still great advice!
+Former instructors, Mark Siemers and Anil Kulkarni, join our panel to discuss what to expect in a technical job interview, examples of common technical interview questions, and how students can thoroughly prepare to succeed in a coding interview and get the job.
 Read the article or watch our video Q&A.

 - A technical interview is unique to the tech industry and consists of technical coding challenges, brainteasers, whiteboarding problems, and language-specific questions.

 - You can expect to answer questions in a phone interview, an in-person whiteboarding session, pair-programming, or a take-home assignment.

 - Regardless of format, expect 4 types of questions.

 - There are 3 secrets to acing a technical interview, and none of those involve getting the correct answer.